Obscure-EN-VI-materials/Sentence-Transformation/README.md

 # Sentence Transformation
 I collect and share all Sentence Transformation QnAs

-Form: Every file has 100 sentences, except for the docx file.
+Form: 100KB for every Markdown file, except for the docx, which has all in one.